 Your Attic Could Yield a Higher Return on Investment

 Homeowners usually think of attic space as an area to store holiday decorations and other storage items- that is, if they think about the unused space at all.
 Yet the square footage of your attic can be converted into an additional bedroom, living room, home office or bathroom.
 If you are fortunate enough to have a loft space that is yet untouched, we recommend it’s time to make better use of it.
-Not only will it provide much needed extra space while you are living in there, you can be sure to... get higher ROI while selling.
+Not only will it provide much needed extra space while you are living in there, but you can also be sure to get higher ROI while selling.
 Follow our guide to transform your bare attic from cluttered storage ground into an attractive, practical extra room that will surely appeal to buyers.